medic/cht-docs/content/en/apps/concepts/interoperability.md

 ## CHT Interoperability

-The structure of documents in the CHT database reflect the configuration of the system, and therefore do not map directly to a FHIR message format.
-As the CHT is not natively FHIR standardized, we use a middleware to convert the CHT data structure into a standardized form so the other systems can read it.
+The native CHT database structure does not map directly to a [Fast Healthcare Interoperability Resources (FHIR)](http://www.hl7.org/fhir/) message format.
+To be compatible, we use a middleware to convert the CHT data structure into a standardized JSON format so the other systems can read it.

 {{< figure src="flow.png" link="flow.png" >}}